How will Chrome's new referrer policy affect your site analytics

 The reduced granularity in the referral sources data and the rise of dark traffic increases the importance of tagging the links that you can control.

-To minimize the amount of traffic that falls within the “no referrer” category, you can add special query parameters to your links.
+To minimize the amount of traffic that falls within the “no referrer” category, you can add special query parameters such as UTM tags to your links.

 When a query parameter such as the